Skip to page content

 Learn More About Our Evaluations

-UGA students and adults with ASD can find several groups (peer support and social and life skills) during fall and spring semesters every year as part of UGA RISE, an initiative of the UGA CAARE Lab in partnership with the UGA Disability Resource Center.
+UGA students and adults with ASD can find several groups (peer support and social and life skills) during Fall and Spring semesters every year as part of UGA RISE, an initiative of the UGA CAARE Lab in partnership with the UGA Disability Resource Center.
 Please email us to find out when and where our groups meet and with any questions.

 UGA RISE

-Campus Coaches Campus Coaches is a part of UGA Resources Inspiring Student Excellence (UGA RISE) initiative.
+Campus Coaches is a part of UGA Resources Inspiring Student Excellence (UGA RISE) initiative.
 Campus Coaches pairs a UGA student with ASD with a veteran UGA student who will assist their peers on activities such as navigating campus areas, navigating public transportation, social skill advancement (e.g., communicating with friends and professors) or just to meet occasionally for coffee or a slice of pizza.
 Any interested UGA undergraduate students with a diagnosis of autism spectrum disorder can participate.
 To learn more or sign up for the program, please send an email with the following information:

 • What kind of help are you looking for?